 Mansard Loft Conversions – All you need to know

-Mansard loft conversions often require more construction work than other types of loft conversions, but can result in creating a great deal of extra living space in your home, whatever type your property.
-Here, we provide answers to some of the most commonly asked questions about mansard loft conversions.
+Mansard loft conversions often require more construction work than other types of loft conversions, but can result in creating a great deal of extra living space in your home, whatever type of property you own.

 What is a Mansard Loft Conversion?

 Named after the 17th Century French architect, Francois Mansart, mansard loft conversions can be thought of as an extension across the entire plane of your property’s roof.
 Often found at the rear of properties, this type of conversion changes the sloping side of your roof to an almost vertical side – one of at least 72 degrees.
 The roof is flat and windows are typically housed within small dormers.

 Do you need planning permission for a Mansard Loft Conversion?

 Planning permission is almost always required for this type of extension.
 These conversions create maximum living space within your roof by effectively creating another storey to your property.
 As this results in changes to the roof shape and structure, it is highly likely that planning permission will be required from your local authority.

 How much do Mansard Loft Conversions cost?